Voxmelt

 Is there a Wispr Flow alternative that does not upload my voice?

 Yes.
-Voxmelt runs dictation and AI cleanup entirely on your own NVIDIA GPU, so your audio never leaves your machine.
+Voxmelt runs dictation and AI cleanup entirely on your own hardware - dictation on the CPU, AI cleanup on your NVIDIA GPU - so your audio never leaves your machine.
 Wispr Flow processes your voice on their cloud servers.
 You can verify the difference with any network monitor: dictate with Voxmelt and zero audio bytes leave your PC.

 Does Superwhisper work on Windows?

 No. Superwhisper is Mac and iOS only.
-Voxmelt is the Windows-native equivalent: local Whisper large-v3 on your NVIDIA GPU plus local AI cleanup through any Ollama model, with a free 15-day trial and a free tier after it.
+Voxmelt is the Windows-native equivalent: local dictation on your CPU (NVIDIA Parakeet v3, with Whisper tiny to large-v3 as the opt-in engine) plus local AI cleanup through any Ollama model, with a free 15-day trial and a free tier after it.

 What is the most private dictation app for Windows?